tom-howard/ros/docs/extras/launch-files/roslaunch-api.md

 --8<-- "snippets/roslaunch_api_example.py"
 ```

 Create a node in one of your own ROS packages and then copy and paste the above code into it.
 You'll need to update the `#!py file_path = "/full/path/to/text/file"` line to represent the path to a **real** location on your file system.
-As long as the location already exists (i.e. the folder structure) then the file will be created automatically by the node in the specified location.
-You must specify a **full file system path** in order for this to work correctly though (use the `pwd` command).
+The file will be then created automatically by the node in the specified location.
+You must specify a **full file system path** in order for this to work correctly using the ROS Launch Python API though, and you will only be able to write to a location that's within your Home directory (e.g.: `#!py /home/student/path/to/file`), otherwise you'll get an error!

 ## Assignment #2 Hint: Saving a SLAM Map Programmatically